 Unfortunately, this attitude may pervade even religious communities, where you’d think that the sacredness of each person, regardless of money or social status, would be more consistently recognized.

 Reflecting and changing how you think about a worthwhile life can help address feelings of superfluousness.
-Consider the measures by which you’re supposedly superfluous, and the measures by which you’re worthy of dignity, your life meaningful.
+Even if you’re worried about being superfluous, you can still see yourself as worthy of dignity.

 Finding Meaningful Things to Do